 Asparagus Artichoke Salad

 Thick asparagus spears are easier than thin to roast or grill without becoming too dry or over-cooked.

-- 1 large shallot, sliced thin (can sub a few thin slices of red onion or some sliced spring onion)
+1 large shallot, sliced thin, or a few thin slices red onion

 Remove the asparagus from the oven or grill and cut into bite-sized pieces.

 Mix the salad and serve:

 Combine the asparagus and the remaining ingredients into a large bowl and mix to combine.